gkjohnson/three-gpu-pathtracer/README.md

 ## PhysicalCameraUniform

-Uniform for storing the camera paramters for use with the shader.
+Uniform for storing the camera parameters for use with the shader.

 ### .updateFrom

 ```js
 updateFrom( camera : PerspectiveCamera | PhysicalCamera ) : void
 ```

-Copies all fields from the passed PhysicalCamera if available otherwise the defaults are used. `focalLength` is derived from the camera field of view using `PerspectiveCamera.getFocalLength()`.
+Copies all fields from the passed PhysicalCamera if available otherwise the defaults are used.

 ## MaterialStructArrayUniform